alsaadii98/whmcs-switch-iq-module/README.md

 ## Installation Guide

 1. Navigate to your WHMCS directory.
-2. Move the following files and directories:
+2. Move the following files and directories to `modules/gateways`:
    - `includes/`
    - `switchmodule/`
    - `switchmodule.php`